 How Does Credit Scoring Work?

-Borrow with us and you could receive your loan in as little as 3 days.
+You could receive your loan in as little as 3 days!

 What is a credit score?